 Radiology transcriptionists have years of experience working on medical documents.
 They know how to format and interpret the information provided by healthcare professionals properly.
 They also possess a knowledge of medical jargon for accuracy.

 Transcription accuracy is an essential factor in giving patients the kind of care they need.
-Highly trained professionals like radiology transcriptionists produce higher-quality transcripts.
+Highly trained professionals like radiology transcriptionists produce higher-quality transcripts and precise patient reports.

 A radiology transcriptionist saves time for doctors and nurses by making reports for them.
-Hiring transcriptionists is beneficial, so the healthcare staff can focus on other important things, such as spending time with patients.
+Hiring transcriptionists is beneficial so that the healthcare staff can focus on other important things, such as spending time with patients.

 Helps improve the quality of patient care